 2019 2018 2017

 Balance at January 1 \$ \$ \$ 1

-Additions for tax positions of prior years -
+Additions for tax positions of prior years

-Reductions for tax positions of prior years -
+Reductions for tax positions of prior years

-Additions for tax positions of current year -
+Additions for tax positions of current year

-Settlements - (1)
+Settlements (1)

-Balance at December 31 \$ \$ - \$
+Balance at December 31 \$ \$ \$

 At December 31, 2019, there are no unrecognized tax benefits and related interest and penalties that, if recognized, would impact the effective tax rate.
 The total unrecognized tax benefits and related interest and penalties that, if recognized, would impact the effective tax rate was less than \$1 million at December 31, 2018.
 There is no interest expense related to unrecognized tax benefits included in AFG's provision for income taxes in 2019; AFG's provision for income taxes in 2018 and 2017 included interest expense related to unrecognized tax benefits of less than \$1 million in each year (net of federal benefit or expense).
-There is no liability for interest related to unrecognized tax benefits at December 31, 2018.
+There is no liability for interest related to unrecognized tax benefits at December 31, 2019 or December 31, 2018.
 AFG's provision for income taxes in 2019, 2018 and 2017 included penalties of less than \$1 million in each year.
-There is no liability for penalties related to unrecognized tax benefits at December 31, 2018, AFG's provision for income taxes in 2019, 2018 and 2017 included penalties of less than \$1 million in each year.
-There is no liability for penalties related to unrecognized tax benefits at December 31, 2018, AFG's provision for income taxes in 2019, 2018 and 2017 included penalties of less than \$1 million in each year.
-There is no liability for penalties related to unrecognized tax benefits at December 31, 2018, AFG's provision for income taxes in 2019, 2018 and 2017 included penalties of less than \$1 million in each year.
-There is no liability for penalties related to unrecognized tax benefits at December 31, 2019; AFG's liability for penalties related to unrecognized tax benefits at December 31, 2018.
+There is no liability for penalties related to unrecognized tax benefits at December 31, 2019; AFG's liability for penalties related to unrecognized tax benefits was less than \$1 million at December 31, 2018.